klederson/ModelCore/README.md

 ModelCore is a very light and simple ActiveRecord and Data Mapper over REST ( with some nice features of course )

-The reason i built it was to easly handle lots of data and "Models" from REST api that i already work nowdays.
+The reason i built it was to easily handle lots of data and "Models" from REST api that i already work nowadays.
 The lack of good tools in this area made me do this in a 24h programming day.

 ## Introduction